jsmccaffrey/Spring-Backend/README.md

 # Spring Framework Java Back End Application

-1. Developed and customized a Spring Framework application with an HTML front-end and Java backend, meeting business requirements for inventory management software customization.
+1. Developed a Spring Framework Java back end for a travel agency web application, leveraging Spring Data JPA, Rest Repositories, MySQL Driver, and Lombok dependencies to ensure efficient data management and seamless RESTful API integration for vacation bookings.
-2. Implemented user interface enhancements, including shop name, product, and part details, while adhering to design specifications and maintaining visual consistency.
+2. Implemented robust packages, including controllers, entities, DAO, and services, to facilitate the seamless operation of a checkout form and vacation packages list, adhering to industry-standard design patterns and best practices.
-3. Enhanced application functionality by adding features such as an "About" page, sample inventory setup, and "Buy Now" button with error handling for inventory updates, demonstrating proficiency in Java development and Spring Framework integration.
+3. Created a scalable and maintainable codebase, incorporating validation mechanisms to ensure compatibility with the existing Angular front end, enabling smooth communication between the front end and back end while enhancing user experience and minimizing technical debt.